Rishit-dagli/Deep-Learning-With-TensorFlow/README.md

 Consider leaving a :star: if you like this series of tutorials.

 This repo gets you started with Deep Learning with TensorFlow.
 This will be all about about coding Machine Learning and Deep Learning algorithms.
 I believe in hands-on coding so we will have many exercises and demos which you can try yourself too.
-You would first have a blog to read to and have one or many JupyTer Notebooks which you can try and also have excercises which you can do.
+You would first have a blog to read to and have one or many Jupyter Notebooks which you can try and also have excercises which you can do.
 These blogs are also availaible as a blog series on [Medium](http://bit.ly/dlwithtf).

 > More parts coming soon!